St. Peter's Church, Rostock: Building

 St. Peter's Church was built in the middle of the 13th century.
 The first reference to a church on this site is in 1252, which is thought to be the predecessor of the current building.
 The triple-nave basilica is in Brick Gothic, a building style typical of the Hanseatic port cities of northern Germany.

 Damage

-The existing church had a tower 127m (413 feet) high, which was destroyed by a thunderbolt in 1543.
-In 1578 the tower was rebuilt as a polygonal spire after it had been, once again, damaged by storm.
-With a height of 117m (380 feet), the tower served as a landmark in the local area.
+The existing church had a tower 127m (413 feet) high, which was destroyed by a lightening strike in 1543.
+In 1578 the tower was rebuilt as a polygonal spire after it had once again been damaged by a storm.
+With a height of 117m (380 feet), the tower served as a landmark for the local area.
 After the Protestant Reformation, the church was used by a Lutheran congregation.

 In the following centuries the church decayed, and in 1902 the Basilica was renovated.
 Forty years later, however, in 1942, heavy bombing during World War II again damaged the church and led to the collapse of the polygonal spire.